matthewhiggins415/matthewhiggins415/README.md

 ---
 # Hello Friends 👋🏻

-I am a fullstack developer with a focus on MERN stack.
+I am a fullstack web developer with a focus on MERN stack.
 I get really excited with new ideas and challenges.

-## About me:
+## Trajectory:
  🏅  Goals for 2022: <br />
       1. Get a job doing what I enjoy in software development ✅ <br />
       2. Create a deploy my own [ecomm site](https://www.thesimplecat.com/) ✅ <br />
-      3. Create and deploy a fullstack platform to teach others on how to create fullstack, deployed sites <br />
+      3. Create and deploy my own [platform](https://www.mernguide.com/) to teach others on how to create fullstack, deployed sites ✅ <br />

+  🏅  Goals for 2023: <br />
+      1. Create a youtube channel for web development <br />
+      2. 200+ monthly users at mernstack.com <br />
+      3. Add another cool project to mernguide - one that uses plaid to measure expenses in realtime. <br />
       <br />
-  🏄🏼‍♂️  Favorite hobby is surfing

-Just built that ecomm site with stripe integration.
-Currently, building a e-learning site that will use stripe subscriptions.
-Hoping to make another project that will use Plaid to analyze my personal spending in a really interactive way.

 ## Technologies I know:
  - React